The Williams Companies, Inc. (WMB) Stock Price & Analysis

 Structure Analysis

 WMB Short positioning looks normal.
-Current days to cover is 2.1 trading days, meaning short positions could unwind at a normal pace.
+Current days to cover is 4.0 trading days, meaning short positions would unwind somewhat slower than average.
 Short covering is likely to have a normal impact on price moves.
-No meaningful structural fragility is currently detected (Fragility Score 0/100, DTC percentile 75%) and liquidity softening modestly (volume -9%).
+No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 93%) with short positioning continuing to expand.
+Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.

 Risk Summary